Home » Trips » What is Best Vacation to Iceland in August

 August is a fantastic month for hiking trails that might otherwise be closed due to snow or muddy conditions.

-- Landmannalaugar: Known for its colorful rhyolite mountains and geothermal activity, Landmannalaugar is a popular spot for summer adventurers.
+• Landmannalaugar: Known for its colourful rhyolite mountains and geothermal activity, Landmannalaugar is a popular spot for summer adventurers.
 The weather in August makes it the perfect place for a day trip.

-- Fimmvörðuháls: This trek takes you between two glaciers—it’s adventurous, challenging, and incredibly rewarding.
+• Fimmvörðuháls: This trek takes you between two glaciers—adventurous, challenging, and gratifying.
 The vistas are some of the most breathtaking you’ll find anywhere in the world.

 What to Pack for Your Trip